What is Good Shepherd Center for Homeless Women & Children?

 My daughter/son has a community service project.
 Can she/he help at the shelter?

 We can always use food for our mothers and children.
-A Food Drive or a Gift Card Drive for clothing to ROSS, Target or Payless Shoes are in great need.
+Food Drives or Gift Card Drives for clothing to ROSS, Target or Payless Shoes are in great need.
 Click here for additional volunteer opportunities.

 Where is Good Shepherd Center Located?